 Peter Owen has more than 40 years experience in the newspaper and publishing industries.
 He is currently APN Australian Regional Media’s Group Executive Editor, with responsibilities across 12 regional daily and more than 60 non-daily newspapers.
 He is responsible for APN’s editorial training program and the career development of its editorial team.
 For 15 years (1990-2004) he was Editor-in-Chief of the Sunshine Coast Newspaper Company, which publishes the Sunshine Coast Daily, Sunshine Coast Sunday and a dozen community titles.
 He was a director of the Queensland Events Corporation for 14 years (1996-2009) and chaired the Queensland Events Regional Development Program (QERDP) from its inception in 2001 until 2009.
 Peter was awarded an Honorary Doctorate in Journalism from Queensland’s School in 2008, and is an Honorary Fellow of the University of the Sunshine Coast.
 He is a director of Horton Park Golf Club, and a former Member of the Australian Press Council.

-Having managed his own company here on the Sunshine Coast for nearly two decades, Paul Smith has a comprehensive background in business management, marketing, project management, consultancy and finance.
-He also has extensive expertise in event management, having administered everything from golf, football and entertainment events here in Queensland and around the world.
-Some of these numerous events included the grand opening of the $290 million Sunshine Plaza Shopping Centre in 1994, several US Masters Golf Tours, The 2000 Ian Healy Testimonial Match at the Gabba Brisbane, and the legendary Michael Crawford in Concert at Hyatt Regency Coolum in 2006.
+Having managed his own company here on the Sunshine Coast for three decades, Paul Smith has a comprehensive background in business management, marketing, project management, consultancy and finance.
+He also has extensive expertise in player and event management, having administered everything from sport, cultural and entertainment events here in Queensland and overseas.
+Some of these numerous events included the grand opening of the $290 million Sunshine Plaza Shopping Centre, several US Masters Golf Tours, The Ian Healy Testimonial Match at the Gabba Brisbane, and the legendary Michael Crawford in Concert at Hyatt Regency Coolum.